 Airbnb, Homeaway, VRBO and Flipkey all have spaces for rent in Uzbekistan.
 Apartments also get rented out on other hotel booking sites like booking.com.
 These apartments are generally owned by real estate moguls and you are unlikely to share a space with others or even see the owner.
 A decent alternative to more traditional accommodation options.

-Hostels are slowly making inroads in Uzbekistan, and they are all lovely as far as I have visited them.
+Hostels are slowly making inroads in Uzbekistan.
 Outside of Tashkent, Bukhara and Samarkand, it still all has to start, and budgeteers need to take into account spending a bit more for a hotel, or camp/couchsurf.

 The quality of hotels is generally high in Uzbekistan.
 Even in backwaters a decent hotel can be found.
 In the main tourist cities, some wonderful restored mansions are beautiful advertisements for the arts & crafts of the nation.
 These small-scale boutique hotels or bnb’s are the best option for independent travelers.
 In high season, the most desirable rooms are booked out weeks in advance, so secure your room early.
 The big hotels are used by larger tour groups; they tend to be characterless.
 And filled with large tour groups.

 Hot water is a typical summer issue in the FSU that is often outside of the control of hotels.
 When the utility company decides to switch it off, they are left standing.
 Ask politely if there will be hot water.
 Electricity black-outs also occur in winter in Uzbekistan.
 Ask in advance what kind of measures your hotel has in place.
 Heating, on the other hand, is unlikely to be a problem.
 In summer, air-conditioning is not an excessive luxury in Uzbekistan.